"Compassion is not a relationship between the healer and the wounded. It's a relationship between equals."

 The Feel of Compassion

-Real compassion has warmth in the chest, softening around the heart, openness that includes both yourself and the other person.
-You feel more present, not less.
+Real compassion has warmth in the chest, softening around the heart, openness that includes both ourselves and the other person.
+We feel more present, not less.
 More grounded, not overwhelmed.

-You can feel the difference between compassion that includes you and compassion that erases you.
-When you're truly compassionate, you're still here.
-Your needs, your limits, your truth still matter.
-When you've collapsed into false compassion, you've disappeared.
+We can feel the difference between compassion that includes us and compassion that erases us.
+When we're truly compassionate, we're still here.
+Our needs, our limits, our truth still matter.
+When we've collapsed into false compassion, we've disappeared.

 Compassion and Truth